 Argentina: It is neither practical nor feasible to identify in advance investors and investments that may be affected by certain national policies.
 More generally, the guidelines address the regulatory powers of the States, exceeding the scope of the prevention and mitigation of disputes.

-15. Other jurisdictions have introduced consultation procedures to seek inputs from investors before changes are made to laws or regulations and before introducing specific measures that may potentially affect the interests of investors.
-Grievances may be eradicated if investors are engaged in such discussions.
-This could be done through a public-private dialogue platform or in conjunction with the performance of a regulatory impact assessment of the proposed law or regulation.
+15. Other jurisdictions have introduced consultation procedures to seek inputs from interested parties, including investors before changes are made to laws or regulations and before introducing specific measures that may potentially affect the interests of such interested parties.
+This is because such an inclusive process, which also fosters transparency and enhances public engagement in the rule and policy-making process, can address grievances.
+This could be facilitated through a public-private dialogue platform or in conjunction with the performance of a regulatory impact assessment of the proposed law or regulation.

 Comments